Patrick Bissell: Early years

 Bissell was born on December 1, 1957, in Corpus Christi, Texas.
-He was one of the five children of Donald and Patricia Bissell; his siblings included his fraternal twin brother William, two sisters Susan and Barbara, and brother Donald.
+He was one of the five children of Donald and Patricia (whom he was named after) Bissell; his siblings included his fraternal twin brother William, two sisters Susan and Barbara, and brother Donald.
 The family lived in Palos Park, Illinois for several years.
 His father was a computer-systems designer with Hiram Walker Inc.

 Bissell was a natural athlete at even the youngest age who enjoyed performing feats of daring: at the age of 8 he jumped off a 30 ft-high diving board, even though he did not know how to swim.
 He dabbled in many sports— baseball, basketball, football, track, etc. He was the pitcher on the baseball team, the center on the basketball team.
 The coaches gave him an option—either quit sports or quit dance.
 He gave up athletics in favor of ballet.
 He was introduced to ballet at age ten by his older sister Susan, who practiced it before he did.
 She paid him to be her ballet partner; thus he was first paid to dance.
 While she went on to be a sail-maker and live on a boat, he went on to pursue ballet professionally.
 He found a home and sanctuary in the passion of ballet and decided to make it his life pursuit.
 He began training in ballet and jazz dance and was soon accepted into a company in Toledo, Ohio.
 Like many boys who take up ballet, he tried to keep his lessons a secret, but word got out and he was ridiculed and bullied every single day for the rest of his school days.
 "I was a skinny kid.
 They could have crushed me in an instant," he stated.